Lecrapouille/TimedPetriNetEditor/README.md

 [![TimedPetri](doc/TimedPetri01.png)](https://youtu.be/hOhunzgFpcA)

 *Fig 1 - A timed Petri net (made with this editor).
-Click on the figure to watch a YouTube showing a timed petri net running.*
+Click on the figure to watch a YouTube showing a timed Petri net running.*

 Why another Petri editor ?
-Because many Petri node editors in GitHub are no longer maintained (> 7 years) or that I cannot personally compile or use (Windows system, Visual Studio compiler, C#, Java ..) or the code is too complex to add my own extensions.
-In the future, this editor will complete my [(max,+)](https://github.com/Lecrapouille/MaxPlus.jl) toolbox for [Julia](https://julialang.org/) (still in gestation) by adding a graphical interface (for the moment there is no Petri net editors available for Julia).
+Because many Petri net editors in GitHub are no longer maintained (> 7 years) or that I cannot personally compile or use (Windows system, Visual Studio compiler, C#, Java ..) or the code is too complex to add my own extensions.
+In the future, this editor will fully complete my [(max,+)](https://github.com/Lecrapouille/MaxPlus.jl) toolbox for [Julia](https://julialang.org/) (still in gestation) by adding a graphical interface (for the moment there is no Petri net editors available for Julia).

 ## How to compile and install the project?

-The following [YouTube video](https://youtu.be/wsiF6u7DNVQ) summarizes the whole
-document: compilation, installation, common usage ...
+The following [YouTube video](https://youtu.be/wsiF6u7DNVQ) gives an overviex of the whole document: compilation, installation, common usage of the GUI, API for Julia langage and (max,+) and interface for Julia (max,+) toolbox ...

 Prerequisites to compile this project are:
 - g++ or clang++ compiler for C++14 (because of `std::make_unique` is used).